 - 32. This action arises under the patent laws of the United States, Title 35 of the United States Code.
 Accordingly, this Court has exclusive subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a). - 33.
-Upon information and belief, this Court has personal jurisdiction over Hitachi in this action because Hitachi has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Hitachi would not offend traditional notions of fair play and substantial justice.
-Defendant Hitachi, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit. - 34.
+Upon information and belief, this Court has personal jurisdiction over Intuit in this action because Intuit has committed acts within the Eastern District of Texas giving rise to this action and has established minimum contacts with this forum such that the exercise of jurisdiction over Intuit would not offend traditional notions of fair play and substantial justice.
+Defendant Intuit, directly and/or through subsidiaries or intermediaries (including distributors, retailers, and others), has committed and continues to commit acts of infringement in this District by, among other things, offering to sell and selling products and/or services that infringe the patents-in-suit.
+Moreover, Intuit is registered to do business in the State of Texas, and has appointed Prentice-Hall Corporation System, Inc., 211 E. 7th St., Suite 620, Austin, Texas 78701-3218, as its agent for service of process. - 34.
 Venue is proper in this district under 28 U.S.C. §§ 1391(b)-(d) and 1400(b).
-Defendant Hitachi entities are registered to do business in Texas, have several offices in Texas (including in the Eastern District of Texas), and upon information and belief, has transacted business in the Eastern District of Texas and has committed acts of direct and indirect infringement in the Eastern District of Texas.
+Upon information and belief, Intuit has transacted business in the Eastern District of Texas, has an established place of business in the Eastern District of Texas, and has committed acts of direct and indirect infringement in the Eastern District of Texas.